Michael Parkes

 Parkes is a serious student of the most esoteric teachings of Eastern and Western knowledge, and that deep study is evident in his artwork.
 His imagery draws from many ancient traditions – Cabalistic, Tantric, Vedic, Buddhist, Egyptian, Greek – incorporating archetypes that everyone can connect with, filtered through his own imagination in an effort to reveal to us a deeper truth.
 Angels dance with mortals, strange beasts are tamed or unleashed, arcane symbols dance in the margins – this is the art of Michael Parkes, hinting at unseen mysteries and untapped knowledge.

-If you’d like to be notified about opportunities to acquire one of his new original paintings, contact Dianne Borsini-Burr.
+If you’d like to be notified about opportunities to acquire one of his original paintings, contact Dianne Borsini-Burr.

 Michael Parkes on Dianne Borsini-Burr